aditiawas/QECProj/README.md

 ### Threshold for Low-Complexity Resources vs Latency

 This experiment examines the relationship between the threshold for low-complexity resources and the latency.
 It varies the threshold value while keeping other parameters fixed and plots the results.

-### Time Limit vs Maximum Time Taken

-This experiment investigates the impact of the time limit on the maximum time taken by any resource.
-It varies the time limit and plots the maximum time taken, indicating whether the time limit was exceeded or not.

 ## License